 Abstract

 Africa has the oldest artefacts and evidence for fire.
 It is where Homo sapiens evolved and developed novel technologies before dispersing into the rest of the world some 70ka ago.
 There is, however, no reliable evidence in Africa for artificial shelters and dwellings older than 20ka.
 This paper sets out to understand why such basic architecture appears so late in a continent with great environmental variation and a deep history of innovation.
 The approach combines evidence from micro and macro scales of analysis.
 The micro scale uses ethnoarchaeological studies of Africa’s small circular houses to examine how and why gender separates their occupants both spatially and through their access to agricultural stores.
 At the macro scale, the absence of food stores among Africa’s extant hunters and gatherers is predicted from environmental factors that apply to the whole continent.
 Without food storage there are no significant dwellings.
 I then turn to the archaeological evidence for the appearance of dwellings and storage from Africa and the Levant, a contiguous region where huts are known at 23ka.
 The evidence for dwellings in Europe is then considered.
 While dwellings are earlier here than in Africa and the Levant none are reliably older than 32ka.
 They are found with evidence for food storage.
-The paper explores the implications of this chronological framework for a major transition in hominin evolution that, before agriculture, involved intensification in subsistence combined with storage, and a novel architecture of gendered spaces found worldwide.
+The paper explores the implications of this chronological framework for a major transition in hominin evolution that, before agriculture, involved intensification in subsistence combined with storage, and a novel architecture of gendered spaces now found worldwide.

 Key words: food storage, QTSTOR, dwellings, hearths, gendered spaces, African hunter-gatherers, ethnoarchaeology

 Africa has an abundance of monumental architecture: pyramids, temples, mosques, palaces, and cities.
 Rural Africa also has vernacular riches: the nomads’ black tents and the farmers’ ornate granaries next to their circular and rectangular houses (Denyer 1978; Faegre 1979).
-And outside the farming orbit there are expedient shade and rain shelters built by fisher-hunters-gatherers in its deserts and tropical forests (Kent & Vierich 1989; Fisher & Strickland 1991).
+Outside the farming orbit there are expedient shade and rain shelters built by fisher-hunters-gatherers in deserts and tropical forests (Kent & Vierich 1989; Fisher & Strickland 1991).

 Such architectural richness across a huge, environmentally diverse continent raises a question for archaeologists: why are the earliest dwellings in Africa, either houses, huts or shelters, no more than 20ka old?
-As put by Revil Mason (2012, 229) after a lifetime in the field: ‘South African archaeologists have been finding and writing about Late Stone Age sites for nearly a hundred years.
+As Mason (2012, 229) put it after a lifetime in the field: ‘South African archaeologists have been finding and writing about Late Stone Age sites for nearly a hundred years.
 They have excavated scores of cave and open sites registering data on aspects of life from creating art to food preparation and burials, but none have been found with remains of shelter construction’.

 This sits oddly with Africa as a continent of innovations throughout deep history: the earliest stone tools from Lomekwi, 3.3Ma (Harmand et al. 2015), and 1.5Ma ago the oldest evidence for fire at Koobi Fora and Chesowanja (Gowlett 2016) and bone tools at Olduvai Gorge (de la Torre et al. 2025).
-The pace picks up after 427ka ago during the Late Middle and Upper Pleistocene (MIS11-2) with widespread pigment use and ornaments made for display using marine shells and ostrich eggshell (McBrearty & Brooks 2000; Barham 2002; Wadley 2015; 2018).
-Africa was also the gestation locus for Homo sapiens long before this anatomically distinctive species dispersed to the rest of the world some 70ka ago.
+The pace picks up after 427ka ago during the Late Middle and Upper Pleistocene (MIS11-2) with widespread pigment use and ornaments of marine shells and ostrich eggshell (McBrearty & Brooks 2000; Barham 2002; Wadley 2015; 2018).
+Africa was also the gestation locus for Homo sapiens long before this species dispersed to the rest of the world some 70ka ago.
 But they left Africa without houses in their conceptual luggage.
 Why?